 Principles for Change

-Legacy TCP/IP Barriers to Relationships and Sharing
+Legacy TCP/IP Barriers to Sharing

 If you compare these characteristics with existing TCP/IP infrastructure, there are clearly priorities and requirements: